filecoin-project/devgrants/rfps/ethereum-test-vectors.md

 We expect the team to provide a Github repository containing
 * Source code of the tool
 * Guides on how to use it
-* Fetched smart contracts and transactions so the same data doesn’t have to be re fetched multiple times
+* Fetched smart contracts and transactions so the same data doesn’t have to be re-fetched multiple times

 We also expect a demo of running all steps against the Wallaby (TBD) testnet to prove it works.

 ## Timeline

-We expect this work to be done till 7th of November.
-We want to be able to use this tool after we deploy FVM M2.1 to Butterflynet.
-This is scheduled for 14th of November 2022.
+We expect this work to be done until the 7th of November.
+We would like to be able to use this tool after we deploy FVM M2.1 to Butterflynet, which is scheduled for the 14th of November 2022.

 ## Milestones & Funding